NorskRegnesentral/shapr/tests/testthat/_snaps/regular-setup.md

       max_n_coalitions is smaller than max(10, n_features + 1 = 6),which will result in unreliable results.
       It is therefore set to 10.

+      * Model class: <lm>
+      * Approach: gaussian
+      * Adaptive estimation: FALSE
+      * Number of feature-wise Shapley values: 5
+      * Number of observations to explain: 3

+      -- Main computation started --

+      i Using 6 of 32 coalitions.
     Output
          explain_id  none Solar.R    Wind     Temp   Month     Day
               <int> <num>   <num>   <num>    <num>   <num>   <num>